0 3

 Quatrehomme

-This brings us on to Quatrehomme, a cheese monger with a rich history and 4 shops in Paris.
-A friendly and relaxed atmosphere, this is a place for aficionados and beginners alike with an incredible range of cheeses, making it one of the best cheese shops in Paris.
+This brings us to Quatrehomme, a cheesemonger with a rich history and 4 shops in Paris.
+With a friendly and relaxed atmosphere, this place is for aficionados and beginners alike with an incredible range of cheeses.

 Parisian Cheeses